framenolan/ecommerce-backend/README.md

 npm start
 ```

-As the code stands, there's no front-end integration so all rountes must be accessed through a URL or route-testing client (such as Insomnia).
+As the code stands, there's no front-end integration so all routes must be accessed through a URL or route-testing client (such as Insomnia).
 Below are a couple of screenshots and a screencaptured video of each route being tested in Insomnia.

 ![screenshot of Get All Products route](./Assets/Get-All-Products.png)
 ![screenshot of Create Category route](./Assets/Create-Category.png)